 Various factors influence the cost of therapy for obstructive sleep apnea, including the treatment option prescribed and the patient’s insurance provider.
-The cost of diagnostics varies as it depends on whether you want to take a sleep study at home or a lab, and the treatment options vary depending on the type of treatment required to treat sleep apnea.
+The cost of diagnostics varies as it depends on whether you want to take a sleep study at home or at a sleep center, and the treatment for sleep apnea will vary depend on how severe the sleep disorder is.

 An overnight sleep study, also known as a polysomnogram (PSG), is a common diagnostic tool used to identify the cause of breathing problems while sleeping.
 The polysomnogram is a sleep test that records, monitors, and analyzes brain waves, heart rate, breathing patterns, and muscle movements.
 It helps the sleep physician determine if you have sleep apnea and how severe it is.

 To ensure that your insurance company covers the cost of your dental sleep apnea device, you need to have a sleep study or sleep specialist diagnose the condition.
-In most cases, dental insurance is not covered for a dental appliance or a CPAP; however, your medical health insurance company may cover the cost because it’s designed to help with a medical issue, not a dental one.
-While everyone’s specific plan is different, oral appliances are typically covered by health insurance plans.
+In most cases, dental insurance does not cover a dental appliance or a CPAP; however, your medical health insurance company may cover the cost because it’s designed to help with a medical issue, not a dental one.
+While everyone’s specific plan is different, oral devices are typically covered by health insurance plans.

 It is recommended to contact your insurance provider to know your benefits to understand what is and what isn’t covered in your policy.
 If you need third-party financing, we’re partnered with CareCredit and LendingPoint to help you budget for any out-of-pocket expenses.
 We can also help you navigate the requirements of your insurance plan.

-When it comes to the treatment of mild sleep apnea or severe sleep apnea, there are few distinct options to treating sleep apnea, each with its own set of costs.
+When it comes to treating mild sleep apnea or severe sleep apnea, there are a few distinct options to treating sleep apnea, each with its own set of costs.
 The cost for sleep apnea treatment varies as it depends on your insurance coverage or whether you are paying out of pocket with no insurance.

 The average cost for a CPAP device can start as low as $500 to upwards of $2,000 or more depending on the device and its features.
 When using a CPAP device, it requires accessories that needs to be replaced or maintained to prevent bacterial growth and to ensure that your machine is working correctly.
 Some health insurance companies will cover the cost of these devices if they are medically essential, but not replacement costs.